 12 unbearable days for the sailors’ relatives

 It has taken 12 days for such important news to filter out.
 The Argentine navy’s high command has been severely criticised in the country for its silence since the disappearance was reported – particularly among the families of the crew, desperate at the lack of news.
-The military authorities had only announced that the submarine’s batteries had been damaged, but that the problem had been resolved.
+The military authorities had only announced that the submarine’s batteries had been damaged, but that the problem was resolved.

 The San Juan had cast off from the town of Ushuaia, on Argentina’s southern tip, on November 11, and was due to arrive in its home port of Mar del Plata.
 It was crossing the San Jorge Gulf, 450 kilometres off the coast of Patagonia, when it sent out its last SOS.